 - Yes, a large proportion of Architecture and Built Environment students live in Melbourne.
-The Geelong City Train Station is only a brief walk away from the Deakin Waterfront Campus, and the close proximity to the M1 Freeway makes the Geelong Waterfront Campus easily accessible by car.
-There are numerous car parking facilities close to the Geelong Waterfront Campus.
+The Geelong train station is only a brief walk away from the Geelong Waterfront Campus, and close proximity to the M1 Freeway makes the Geelong Waterfront Campus easily accessible by car.
+There are car parking facilities close to the Geelong Waterfront Campus.

 What are the course fees?

-For further information on HECS-HELP and FEE-HELP, please refer to the Commonwealth Government's "Going To Uni " website.
+For further information on HECS-HELP and FEE-HELP, please refer to the Commonwealth Government's myuniversity website.

-Does Architecture and Building allow for overseas exchanges?
+Does Architecture and Built Environment allow for overseas exchanges?

-- The School of Architecture and Built Environment is proud to have exchange agreements in place with a number of leading Universities worldwide.
-Recently, Architecture & Building students have completed exchanges in the U.S.A., Sweden, Finland, Canada, England, Germany, China, Italy and Mexico.
+- The School of Architecture and Built Environment is proud to have exchange agreements in place with a number of leading universities worldwide.
+Recently, Architecture and Built Environment students completed exchanges in the U.S.A., Sweden, Finland, Canada, England, Germany, China, Italy and Mexico.